-When you think of Gwyneth Paltrow's Goop, you immediately think of style, substance and boundary-pushing content, and the same can be said for the website's chief content officer, Elise Loehnen...
+When you think of Gwyneth Paltrow's Goop, you immediately think of style, substance and boundary-pushing content, and the same can be said for the website's former chief content officer, Elise Loehnen...

-As Gwyneth’s right-hand woman, Elise has brought her past magazine experience (she was at Conde Nast Traveller and Lucky magazine pre-Goop) to deliver all the thought-provoking stories that have made you re-think, re-visit or re-imagine your own life path – from the frivolous to the serious and everything in between.
+As Gwyneth’s former right-hand woman, Elise brought her past magazine experience (she was at Conde Nast Traveller and Lucky magazine pre-Goop) to deliver all the thought-provoking stories that have made you re-think, re-visit or re-imagine your own life path – from the frivolous to the serious and everything in between.

 “One of the things that we hear is that we give women the option to get off the trend ferris wheel—there comes a point in all women’s lives when you just want to find what works for you and stick with it…no more test-driving!—but I think we’re all typically interested in those subtle tweaks, those small paradigm shifts, those cutting edge things that might not have broken into the mainstream yet but carry a lot of value.”